chrismo/rays-of-hope-staging/README.md

 -* Memory Quilts: item to be made, Etsy will have to be listed as custom work once we get the website ready.

 4. Rays of Hope Quilt Story:
-- can have a link to this page above the brief descriptions for the quilts in 'Purchases'
+- can have a link to this page above the brief descriptions for the quilts in 'Shop'
 - Youtube link for the Story of the Quilt

 5. Devotional Book:
-- can probably go with the book description in 'Purchases' or have a link to this page in the book description in 'Purchases'
+- can probably go with the book description in 'Shop' or have a link to this page in the book description in 'Purchases'
 - how the book came to be
 - found in the intro of book